10 Ways Daylight Saving Time Is Good For You

 You’ll Relieve Those Tired Eyes

 Stressed out eyes can take a much-needed break during Daylight Saving Time.
 Exposure to fluorescent light—the kind that’s still prevalent in many older homes and offices—has been linked to increased rates of eye strain and disease by research published in the American Journal of Public Health.
 The good news?
-During Daylight Savings, you can shut off those bleak bulbs and rely on good old-fashioned sunlight instead.
+During Daylight Saving, you can shut off those bleak bulbs and rely on good old-fashioned sunlight instead.
+And if the extra light is preventing you from catching some Zs, check out the 30 Healthy Tricks for Resetting Your Sleep During Daylight Saving Time.

 You’ll Give the Economy A Boost

 Daylight Saving Time can give a lackluster economy a much-needed boost, sans stimulus package.
-Daylight Savings is a serious boon to the service and tourism industries, incentivizing travel and dining al fresco.
+Daylight Saving is a serious boon to the service and tourism industries, incentivizing travel and dining al fresco.

 You’ll Sleep Better